paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

   (B) Recovery of foreign estate tax, see section 2016.

-(3) For provisions relating to application of this subchapter in the case of certain partnership items, etc., see section 6230(a).11 See References in Text note below.
+(3) For provisions relating to application of this subchapter in the case of certain partnership items, etc., see section 6230(a).22 See References in Text note below.

 ### Statutory Notes

+#### Applicability of Amendment
+Subsec. (g)(2)(S) of this section, as added by section 13301(g)(2) of Pub.
+L. 117–169, applicable to property placed in service after Dec.
+31, 2024.
+See Effective Date of 2022 Amendment note below.

 #### References in Text
 Section 453(h) of the Social Security Act, referred to in subsec. (g)(2)(M), is classified to [section 653(h) of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section653/h&num=0&edition=prelim), The Public Health and Welfare.